: Unidentified Woman: (Singing in foreign language)

 VICTOR SHIH: The entities that are doing the leveraging in China are not individual people, but instead local government entities which have borrowed trillions from the banking system to develop real estate projects in the first place.

 LIM: Victor Shih, of Northwestern University, has been researching local governments' finances in China.
 He says, for example, about half of the Shanghai government's revenues come from land sales.
 And because local governments need this income, he fears cooling measures might not work.

-Prof. SHIH: Local governments now are forming their own real estate developers and would actually buy land from itself.
-As this becomes more common and it is becoming very, very common then local governments have a high stakes in maintaining and increasing the value of real estate in their own jurisdiction.
+SHIH: Local governments now are forming their own real estate developers and would actually buy land from itself.
+As this becomes more common - and it is becoming very, very common - then local governments have a high stakes in maintaining and increasing the value of real estate in their own jurisdiction.
 Therefore I think local governments may intentionally ignore a lot of measures that are meant to deflate real estate prices.

 LIM: But not everyone is convinced there is a property bubble.
 Some analysts cite continuing housing demand, fueled in part by the millions of rural migrants moving to the city.
-Lu Zhengwei, the Industrial Banks macroeconomic analyst, says prices are likely to continue going up in the medium term.
+Lu Zhengwei, the Industrial Bank's macroeconomic analyst, says prices are likely to continue going up in the medium term.

-Unidentified Woman: (Foreign language spoken)
+LU ZHENGWEI: Unidentified Woman: (Foreign language spoken)

-Louisa Lim, NPR News, Shanghai.
+LIM: Louisa Lim, NPR News, Shanghai.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.